-a) Commercial Paper Notes may be issued as an alternative to fixed rate debt, particularly when the timing of funding requirements is uncertain.
-The Transportation Authority may maintain an ongoing commercial paper program to ensure flexibility and immediate access to capital funding when needed.
+- a) Commercial Paper Notes may be issued as an alternative to fixed rate debt, particularly when the timing of funding requirements is uncertain.
+The Transportation Authority may maintain an ongoing commercial paper program to ensure flexibility and immediate access to capital funding when needed. - b) Grant Anticipation Notes (GANs) are short-term notes that are repaid with the proceeds of State or Federal grants of any type.
+The Transportation Authority shall generally issue GANs only when there is no other viable source of funding for the project.